 How To Access The Select Subject Button

-When you need to make a rough selection of the subject in your picture, there are a few different ways to access the Select Subject button.
+When you need to make a selection of the subject in your picture, there are four different ways to access the Select Subject button.

 To access the button this way, unlock your background layer (if editing the background layer) by clicking on the Lock icon next to the layer.

-You could also duplicate the layer by dragging the layer to the Add New Layer icon or pressing Control + J (Win) or Command + J (Mac) and work on the copied layer.
+You could also duplicate the layer by pressing Control + J (Win) or Command + J (Mac) and work on the copied layer.

 How To Use The Select Subject Button In Photoshop